-During the fiscal year ending June 30, 2022, there were three amendments to the Overall Work Programs (OWP) and Budget.
+During the fiscal year ending June 30, 2023, there were three amendments to the Overall Work Programs (OWP) and Budget.
 The amendments were to reallocate revenue and expenditures among work elements, incorporate AMBAG's Indirect Cost Allocation Plan (ICAP) Rate and add grant funding to develop an Integrated Land Use Model and Development of a Monitoring Framework Tool.

-Actual revenue was \$5,916,452 less than anticipated.
-AMBAG is designated as the fiscal administrator for the Regional Early Action Program created in FY 2018/2019.
+Actual revenue was \$9,605,159 less than anticipated.
+AMBAG is designated as the fiscal administrator for the Regional Early Action Program.
 In that role, AMBAG administers funds dedicated to housing planning in the Central Coast.
-That work will continue through FY 2022-2023 and revenue will be earned over the three year period.
+The associated funds are programmed and committed in AMBAG's budget although the work will continued through March 2026 and revenue will be earned over the life of the program.